allicodi/drotr_example_analysis/README.md

         28705647_3    empire    drotr    acodi  R       0:02      1 node52
 ```

-2. When your job finishes running, results will be saved in the `results` folder you made within the project space.
+2. When your job finishes running, results will be saved in the `drotr_example_analysis/results` folder you made within the project space.
 You can transfer them to your local machine using SCP/SFTP, or begin an interactive R session to view them interactively.